steffenmoll/skills-github-pages/_notes/the-org-chart-is-the-real-architecture.md

 This is where data mesh quietly assumes something most orgs don't have: real organizational maturity.
 Distributing ownership to the teams closest to the data only works if those teams can actually hold onto it, through growth and through reorgs.
 Most companies aren't there yet, which is how "we're doing mesh" turns into the mess from part 1.

 The version that survives contact with an org chart: build data domains, not just datasets.
-A domain is a bounded, durable unit, a database, schema, or dbt project, that one team owns end to end.
-In practice, that means one team, which isn't the ideal but is what actually holds up.
+A domain is a bounded, durable unit, a database, schema, or dbt project, that one unit owns end to end.
+In practice, this usually means one team, which isn't the ideal but is what actually holds up.
+The unit could exist of one person from various teams, naturally by roles or responsibilities, but preferably defiend by the business functions.
 The fence isn't the point.
 Survivability is: when the reorg hits, you hand over the whole domain intact instead of untangling one orphaned table from a shared pile.

 That still has to be enforced, especially right after a reorg, when nobody's checking whether the handoff happened.
 The real test isn't the rule, it's holding it the first time a team with more political capital wants to skip the line, because it's urgent, or because building around someone else's boundary is faster than working within it.
 The first quiet exception turns the rule into a suggestion.

-Same mesh-versus-mess problem from part 1, one layer down: it only holds up if the org is mature enough to keep its promises about who owns what, especially when the chart changes.
+Defining and building data domains based upon a well-defined unit improves the durability of a data, making the ownership and survivorship better and easier.

 Next: where the line between flexibility and governance should actually sit, because "more governance" is not automatically the right answer either.